 - Not ideal for business dashboards or reporting

-8) IBM Watson Analytics
+8) IBM Cognos Analytics (with AI capabilities)

 Advantages

-- AI-powered predictive analytics
+- AI powered predictive analytics

 - Integrates well with large enterprise datasets